top of page

 594CEE90-8660-49AC-BB10-19C2D0164597_1_201_a.heic

-To recap: Developer Harringay Real Estate seeks planning permission to turn the former St Joseph's care home at Cotham Hill (see photo above) into student accommodation, with 132 beds in a mixture of self-contained studio flats and "clusters" in which some facilities will be shared.
+Developer Harringay Real Estate is seeking planning permission to turn St Joseph's (see photo above) into student accommodation, with 132 beds in a mixture of self-contained studio flats and "clusters" in which some facilities will be shared.
+An existing student development, Woodland Court, with 196 beds, stands just across the street.

-• Clifton Down ward, in which the site sits, already has a very high student population, so the proposal would represent an over-concentration, contrary to Bristol's planning policies.
+• Cotham Hill already has a very high student population, so the proposal would worsen an over-concentration, contrary to Bristol's planning policies.

-• It would add to existing problems with night-time noise and waste on the streets.
+• It would add to problems with night-time noise and waste on the streets.

 • The entrance to St Joseph's is on a blind bend; increasing the foot traffic at that point could be dangerous.